Ex41T/Python-Youtube-MP4-converter/README.md

 Checks if FFmpeg is installed before running, so everything should work.

 Provides clear error messages if something goes wrong, such as missing dependencies or failed operations.

+<strong>Disclaimer</strong>
+This tool is intended solely for downloading videos that you own or have explicit permission to download.
+Unauthorized downloading of copyrighted material from YouTube, TikTok, or any other platform may violate their Terms of Service and copyright laws in your country.
+By using this tool, you agree to comply with all applicable laws and regulations.